 Can’t get enough of the Canadian Rockies in winter?
 Jasper National Park has everything you could want for a winter vacation!
 There are more things to do in Jasper than you can imagine, and beautiful views everywhere you look.
 We visited Jasper in the middle of winter, and had an amazing trip.
 We can’t wait to return to Jasper National Park again and rediscover it in another season as there are so many things to do in Jasper.

-Make sure you don't miss our top five tips to make the most of your visit to see the best things to do in Jasper at the end of this post!
+Make sure you don't miss our top five tips to make the most of your visit to see the best things to do in Jasper in winter at the end of this post!

 Jasper National Park is Canada’s largest national park in the Rockies.
 Yet Jasper receives only half of the annual visitors that Banff does.
 It is no less beautiful, meaning that you will have even more of this beautiful park to yourself!
-In winter, Jasper offers everything you can imagine, from snowshoeing, cross-country skiing, and downhill skiing, to ice climbing and fat biking.
+In winter, Jasper offers all of the winter activities that you can imagine, from snowshoeing, cross-country skiing, and downhill skiing, to ice climbing and fat biking.

 The center of Jasper National Park is the town of Jasper, which has a long history as a trading post.
-Jasper is the best place to be based for your visit to the park, and is complete with multiple grocery stores, and a ton of restaurants and bars to keep you entertained during your visit.
+Jasper is the best place to be based for your visit to the park, and one of the few options when visiting in winter.
+The town of Jasper is complete with multiple grocery stores, and a ton of restaurants and bars to keep you entertained during your visit.

 How to get to Jasper